-The internship will consider students who have met the criteria identified for the APPIC NMS; and psychologists engaged in re-specialization (are expected to apply through the APPIC process).
+The residency will only consider students who have met the criteria identified for the APPIC NMS.
 Preference is given to students from CPA/APA accredited university-affiliated Clinical Psychology doctoral (Psy.D., Ph.D.) programs, with a scientist-practitioner emphasis.
-Students are expected to have completed their university program requirements and our preference is for substantial progress on the dissertation.
+Students are expected to have completed their university program requirements and our preference is for substantial progress on the dissertation prior to starting residency.